-Memory relies mostly on temporal (see green area, in image to the left) and frontal (in red) areas of the brain.
-These may be the areas that will get stimulated when you (assuming you are American or have lived in the US for long) try to remember the missing words in the American proverbs below.
+Memory relies mostly on temporal (green area) and frontal (in red) areas of the brain.
+These are the areas where many neurons will get stimulated when you (assuming you are American or have lived in the US for long) try to remember the missing words in the American proverbs below.

-However when it comes to internationals proverbs below you may have to use your reasoning skills more than your memory skills, as it is likely that you do not know these proverbs.
-In this case, the frontal exercise is more intense.
-Try to guess what the final words of each international proverb might be.
-Use your logical skills.
+However when it comes to the internationals proverbs below you will probably have to use your reasoning skills more than your memory skills — as it is likely you never even heard them.
+In this case, the frontal lobal exercise will be more intense.

 1. The early bird gets the ___________.

 2. After all is _______ and done, more is said than __________.

 4. Don’t ___________ horses while crossing a ____________.